xsscx/srd/code/debugserver/Readme.md

 Feedback ID's: FB9289266, FB9436327 & Others..
 Main Feedback == FB9436327

+NOTE that symbolication does not work on the SRD for anything on the cryptex, like Toybox Unstripped!!!!

 # Attach the 15.0 SDK DDI
 ```
 hdiutil attach /Applications/Xcode-beta.app//Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/15.0/DeveloperDiskImage.dmg